yavats/hl1-scripts/README.md

 #### Test Chamber N
 *Made by N4Rk0t1k.
 The best one in terms of speed/consistency ratio.
-Try this one if you have any fps issues and can't do the TC_D vesion.*
+Try this one if you have any fps issues and can't do the TC_D vesion.
+Slower by 0.2-0.3s*
 ```
 alias cart preboost1
 alias pausespam "w; unpause; w; setpause"